JoseLucasapp/web-scraping-globo/README.md

-# Web scraping no síte <a href='https://www.globo.com/'>Globo.com</a> para capturar as principais noticias.
+# Web scraping no site <a href='https://www.globo.com/'>Globo.com</a> para capturar as principais noticias.

 ## Como rodar a aplicação: